Wchoi189/AgentQMS/docs/artifacts/rfcs/2025-11-20_RFT_directory_naming_refactor.md

 - `AgentQMS/agent_interface_interface/` → `AgentQMS/agent_interface_interface/`
 - `AgentQMS/project_conventions/` → `AgentQMS/project_conventions/`
 - Merge `docs/ai_handbook/04_agent_system/` into `docs/ai_handbook/` under a new “Agent System” section
-- Clarify the relationship between `agent_scripts/` and `agent_tools/`, ensuring only interface wrappers remain in the former
+- Clarify the relationship between `scripts/` and the `toolkit/`, ensuring only interface wrappers remain in the former

 This RFT describes the motivation, scope, and migration considerations prior to implementation.